Ecosystems at Risk: Reefs and Rainforests

 Day 1: Arrive and Educational Marine Biologist Presentation

 Arrival: Welcome to the tropics!
 You arrive in Cairns and are warmly greeted by one of our staff members at the airport.
 (Please plan to arrive no later than 4 pm)

 Accommodation: You stay at a breezy award-winning hostel in the centre of Cairns’ restaurant and shopping district, and only a few blocks from the waterfront.
 Well shaded by tropical trees and plants, the hostel features an outdoor pool and free internet and WiFi.
 Student rooms are 6-share with ensuites while teachers stay in private ensuite rooms.
 (Hotel upgrade available, see inclusions page)

-Marine Biologist Reef Presentation: During this unique presentation taught be a marine biologist, you learn more about biodiversity and the significance of the Great Barrier Reef.
+Marine Biologist Reef Presentation: During this unique presentation taught by your marine biologist, you learn more about biodiversity and the significance of the Great Barrier Reef.
 From colourful corals that take whimsical shapes like broccoli, brains and baskets to a host of fish such as the chocolate-dipped damsel, the Picasso triggerfish and the giant Maori wrasse, you learn how to identify the most common creatures at the reef.
 You find out about threatened species and coral predators–such as the Crown of Thorns—and the consequences of climate change and human activity on the reef.
 More importantly, you learn about the real hazards at the reef (like the innocent-looking cone shell) versus the imagined ones (like scary sharks) fueled by Hollywood myths.
 This is a good introduction to the Barrier Reef biome you are about to experience.

 Accommodation: Cairns Budget Accommodation

 Day 2: Fitzroy Island and Marine Science at The Great Barrier Reef